Under 18 volunteering is a great way of travelling to new parts of the world and helping worthwhile causes whilst being fully supported

 We are delighted to offer under 18s the following volunteering opportunities:

-Each year Pod runs a small number of specially designed under 18 group trips to one of our long term projects.
+Each year Pod runs a specially designed under 18 group trip to one of our long term projects.
 These trips have a dedicated and highly experienced leader who will travel with the group from the UK and be there to support the group throughout the trip.

 The projects we join for the under 18 trip are very carefully chosen to ensure the maximum benefit for the project in country whilst also offering a fantastic experience to the volunteers.
-We currently have two under 18 Group volunteering abroad trips:
+We have an Under 18 Group volunteering abroad trip to Thailand: Elephant Care and Wildlife Rescue in Thailand

 The nature of volunteering overseas can be challenging but as a volunteer you are there to help the project and you will often find that the most challenging experiences turn into the most rewarding ones when you pull together as a team and see the results of your hard work.